Enricds/refarch-cloudnative-devops/README.md

-# DevOps for Cloud Native Reference Application
+# DevOps for Cloud Native Reference Application Enric version

 *This project is part of the 'IBM Cloud Native Reference Architecture' suite, available at https://github.com/ibm-cloud-architecture/refarch-cloudnative*